canada-ca/canada-ca.github.io/_drafts/2017-08-30-making-canada-ca.markdown

 While some people know which department provides a service, many don’t know or care.
 As each department and agency maintains a website of their own, there hasn't been a single online window where a Canadian could find all government services.

-Canada.ca couldn't be a list of island names.
-We wanted to develop a taxonomy of labels that would be meaningful to people who visited for the first time.
-They had to reflect the mental models of most Canadians, that is, be the sensible link to click to find their task.
+Canada.ca couldn't just be a list of island names.
+We wanted to develop a set of labels that would be meaningful to people who visited for the first time.
+They had to reflect the mental models of citizens, to be the obvious link to click to find their task.

 Building a bridge, however, is not a simple process.
 We had to research the most in-demand services, consult with the departments that delivered them, brainstorm and research keywords, validate our labels with Canadians and, finally, figure out how to make them all fit on a webpage.